-Phil served the International Association of Electrical Inspectors as Executive Director from 1990 to 1995 and as Education, Codes, and Standards Coordinator from 1995 through June 1999.
-He was International President in 1987 and has served on local and regional committees.
+Phil served the IAEI as Executive Director from 1990 to 1995 and as Education, Codes, and Standards Coordinator from 1995 through June 1999.
+He was International President in 1987 and has served on several local and regional committees.

 He served Underwriters Laboratories as a Corporate Member and on the Electrical Council from 1985 to 2000 and served on the UL Board of Directors from 1991 to 1995.
 Phil is a retired member of the International Brotherhood of Electrical Workers.